 CHICHEN-ITZA TO TULUM

-Very early morning coffee & sweet rolls at hotel and then we will beat the crowds to Chichen-Itza archaeological zone, just when the day is dawning, giving a more enigmatic and magical ambient to the place.
+Very (as in 6am or earlier) early morning coffee & sweet rolls at hotel and then we will beat the crowds to Chichen-Itza archaeological zone, It is only a few minutes walk from our hotel.

 At the end of the Early Classic Period, around the year 600 AD, Chichen-Itza was one of the largest and most prominent Mayan cities.

 Nowadays, Chichen-Itza is undoubtedly the best-preserved Mayan site on the Yucatan Peninsula, and in 2007, it was declared one of the New Seven Wonders of the World.
 Various different architectural styles may be seen here.
 Some of the most famous landmarks are the Temple of Kukulkan (“El Castillo”), the Ballgame Court, the Platform of the Skulls, the Temple of the Jaguar, the Observatory, the One Thousand Columns, and the Sacred Cenote.